mstephen19/nanolith/README.md

 ### Streaming data between threads

 Sending data between services and the main thread using methods like [`service.sendMessage()`](#using-a-service) or [`parent.sendMessage()`](#messaging-between-the-main-thread-and-a-service) is efficient and intuitive; however, there may be cases where you need to send much larger pieces of data to a service, or from a service to the main thread.
-In Node.js, we usually use the [`Readable` and `Writable` APIs](https://nodejs.org/api/stream.html) to do this.
+In Node.js, we usually use the [`Readable` and `Writable` APIs](https://nodejs.org/api/stream.html) to do this in chunks.

 > **Note:** Cross-thread data streaming is currently only supported between service workers and the main thread.
 It is not yet available on the `Messenger` API.